yuhexiong/llm-langchain-text-to-sql-streamlit-python/README.md

 ### Prerequisites

-Place your prompt notes in the `prompts` directory.
-Some samples are already provided.
+Modify the prompt in the code based on your database information.
+Some templates have already been provided.

 ### Install Module